 Century 21 – a nice selection of designer brands sold at huge discounts.
 Clothes, shoes, bags, accessories and even home decorations – they have it all.

 DSW – another great selection of designer brands with large discounts, only for shoes.

 Joe Fresh and Old Navy – good quality clothing lines sold at the everyday low prices.

 Obviously, this list is in no way complete or extensive, and it would take another article to mention all of the stores.
 These four are just some of our major chains where you will find pretty much… everything.

-To save on attractions such as the Statue of Liberty, the Empire State Building, etc. consider getting a City Pass which offers great discounts if you want to visit several attractions.
+And lastly, to save on countless attractions such as the Statue of Liberty and the Empire State Building, get a City Pass which offers great discounts.

 Enjoy your trip and all the things to do in NYC on a budget!